Medical Education Grants

-- Educate on patient management and safety profiles of SCLC second line therapies
+- Patient management and safety profiles of SCLC second-line therapies

-- Educate on potential safety concerns associated with current clinical mitigation strategies for hypersensitivity reactions
+- The importance of completing treatment and potential safety or other concerns associated with current clinical mitigation strategies for hypersensitivity reactions

-- Educate on the management of pediatric and adult/young adult ALL with asparaginase (e.g., monitoring, PK, safety, clinical value)
+- Management of pediatric and adult/young adult ALL/LBL with asparaginase (e.g., monitoring, PK, safety, clinical value)

-- Educate on asparaginase inspired protocols in the adult/young adult population
+- Pediatric inspired protocols in the adult/young adult population

 View our current requests for application.